 This has been an incredibly stressful time for many, we encourage you to explore the following resources to take care of your mental health and overall well being.
-We cannot begin to imagine what a relief this decision means for your life.
 Continue to care for yourself.
 The information below provides tips for managing the emotional and spiritual well-being of yourself and others.

 Build a support network.
-Celebrate this moment with people you trust.
+Surround yourself with people you trust.
 Don’t be afraid to lean on the trusted people in your life — friends, family members, teachers, coworkers.
 Reach out to your local organization that works with the immigrant community — they may hold events or point you in the right direction.